 The City of Steinbach takes its water stewardship role seriously.
-In 2018, the city is applying for a long-term land application license that allows for the dispersal of biosolids as required.
-Until now, a license request was submitted for every one time application.
+In 2018, the city applied for a long-term land application license that allows for the dispersal of biosolids as required.
+Previously, a license request was submitted for every one time application.
 This process required the city to engage and pay for professional services (e.g. consulting engineers and agrologists), as well as complete a lengthy application process for every submission.
 A long-term license will allow the city to continue its operations, without the need for individual application requests, improving efficiency and decreasing associated costs.

 The city’s operations will not be changing, only the Environment Act License under which it operates.

 Regardless of the license, the City of Steinbach continues to work with and adhere to all guidelines set out by Manitoba Sustainable Development and complies with all applicable Acts and Regulations, including the Manitoba Water Protection Act, the Manitoba Environment Act and the Nutrient Management Regulation.

 Biosolids, or sewage sludge, are the nutrient-rich organic materials resulting from treatment of sewage in a wastewater treatment facility.

 What is Biosolids Land Application?

 The process of applying biosolids to farmland, supplying nutrients and improved soil quality.